josecarlos19/josecarlos19/README.md

 - 💼 Backend Developer with daily experience in Node.js ecosystems
 - ⚡ Strong knowledge of TypeScript and JavaScript
+- 🧠 Focused on backend architecture and database performance optimization
+- 🗄️ I really enjoy optimizing SQL queries and improving application performance
 - 🎨 Frontend experience with Vue.js, React.js, and Next.js
-- 📱 Currently studying React Native for mobile development
+- 📱 Experience with React Native for mobile development
-- 🛠️ Always improving performance, architecture, and developer experience
+- 🛠️ Always improving performance, scalability, and developer experience

 ---